codetaylor/artisan-worktables-1.12/README.md

 Themed worktables with a tool slot.

 This mod is designed for modpack makers.
 It is intended to be used with CraftTweaker.
-JEI integration is supported.
+JEI and GameStages integration is supported.

 Depends on the library mod Athenaeum.